eoyilmaz/argyll_printer_profiling/README.md

-# ArgyllCMS Printer Profiling Commands (with X-Rite ColorMunki Photo or X-Rite i1Pro 2) #
+# ArgyllCMS Printer Profiling (with X-Rite ColorMunki Photo or X-Rite i1Pro 2) #

-This is a set of commands to create Inkjet Printer Profiles with Argyll CMS and X-Rite ColorMunki Photo and X-Rite i1Pro 2.
+This is a Python module that lets the user to create Inkjet Printer Profiles with Argyll CMS and X-Rite ColorMunki Photo and X-Rite i1Pro 2.

-The commands are based on [Andres Torger's tutorial](https://www.ludd.ltu.se/~torger/photography/argyll-print.html).
+The system is based on [Andres Torger's tutorial](https://www.ludd.ltu.se/~torger/photography/argyll-print.html).
 Which is a great read if you want to do a quick entry to ArgyllCMS.

 ## How To Use ##

-The system is developed and tested under Fedora 31 and Windows 10.
+The system is developed and tested under Fedora 31/32/33/34 and Windows 10.

 ### Windows ###